 To which the answer was, "Look, we don't care what you say.
 Obviously you're oversensitive.
 This is a real word, so we're going to use it."
 Except, it doesn't matter what "squaw" might have meant or could have meant according to white apologists and squirming linguists.
 There were and are some words that the same head writer would have ripped my head off for suggesting they should use.
-Like a certain word that nobody with sense uses for people of african descent anymore, heedless of the fact that all it really means is "black guy," or another I can think of one for Roma that is finally leaving the lexicon even though, it was supposed to be a compliment to mistake them for egyptians.
+Like a certain word that nobody with sense uses for people of african descent anymore, heedless of the fact that all it really means is "black guy," or another I can think of one for Roma that is finally leaving the lexicon even though it was supposed to be a compliment to mistake them for egyptians.
+Well, that's the fallback rationalization anyway.
+(I don't believe it either.)
 And I wholeheartedly agree that those terms should absolutely not be used, especially when we are not attempting to make a documentary that draws dialogue from documents written at a time when those terms were used and would carefully contextualize the use.
 I just happen to think that Indigenous women deserve as much respect and consideration.

 Well, you already know the end of this story.
 I have no idea how the episodes finally turned out, and I was firmly disinvited from further participation.
 Sometimes being well-meaning simply isn't enough.
 (Top)